CT FosterAdopt Manual - Chapter1

 Independent Parents: When children are in the custody of other states and then placed in Connecticut, the families they are placed with must be licensed by DCF.
 DCF refers to these families as “independents”.
 These families are subject to Connecticut regulations and DCF licensing policy.
 Most of these families are related to the child.

-Program Manager: The program manager is the manager of the program such as; intake, ongoing services or the regional FASU staff.
+Program Supervisor: The program manager is the manager of the program such as; intake, ongoing services or the regional FASU staff.
 Their staff typically include several units, each with a supervisor and a team of social workers.

 Regional Office Social Worker (ROSW): Children are assigned a social worker when they are removed from their home.
 Siblings usually have the same social worker.
 This social worker will be the one to have primary contact with foster parents regarding the particular child in their care.
 Over time, it is likely that the child will have a change in social workers.
 Factors that may result in a change include: the social worker is promoted, re-assigned, or leaves state service or the goal for the child changes and one of the units below becomes involved.
 The child’s social worker will come from one of the following units: